yumium/tech_notes/C++/A gentle introduction to C++.md

 STL is a library in C++ -> libc++, libstdc++. libstdc++ is from GNU project, less aggressive on adopting new C++ standards, good for general-purpose programming. libc++ created with Clang/LLVM suite, more aggresstive on adopting new C++ standards, more lightweight and performant.

+The STL source code is difficult to read because:

+- It's super optimised
+- It's general
+- It's portable, so #ifdef macros everywhere
+- Resilient, so lots of __ prefixing names to prevent conflict
+- Undocumented

 C++ standards:

 - C++ is standardized by the ISO.
 The standard outlines the syntax and semantics of each version of the C++ programming language.